 Research shows bias creeps in when important decisions need to be made and when time is scarce.
 Evaluation stages of faculty hiring typically fit both criteria, and it is useful to build in strategies to minimize unintended negative consequences of bias in the evaluation process.
 Thus, the following resources can be used as evidence for those biases and as tools to intervene along the evaluation process.

-- Review reserach on biases in evaluation
+- Review research on biases in evaluation

 - Understand bias related to disabilities and our obligation to reasonably accommodate applicants